Cray-HPE/docs-csm/254-NCN-FIRMWARE-GB.md

 ## Clear BIOS settings by jumper

 1. Pull the power cables or blade server from the chassis, and open the system top cover.
-2. Move the Clear CMOS Jumper to 2-3, and wait 2~3 seconds.
+2. Move the Clear CMOS Jumper to 2-3, and wait 2 to 3 seconds.
 3. Move the Clear CMOS Jumper to 1-2.

 ### Motherboard MZ62-HD0-00/-YF for H262 chassis